 The DC Trans Coalition sometimes gets requests for referrals to trans-friendly health care providers in the DC area.
 Due to a variety of factors, we cannot make such referrals ourselves.
 But we encourage anyone interested to consult the following sources, that are divided up into subcategories below.

-DC-Area Health Care, Social Services and Advocacy:
+DC-Area Health Care, Social and Legal Service and Advocacy:

 - SMYAL (Sexual Minority Youth Assistance League) Youth counseling, support groups and advocacy, drop in, HIV testing and more.

 - TransLAW: Trans Legal Advocates of Washington Provides Free Gender and Name Change Clinic; provides training to legal service organizations and law professionals

 - Whitman Walker Clinic Transgender Health Program Hormone therapy (MtF and FtM), general clinical services and health care, STD/HIV screening, therapy, referrals, etc.

 - La Clínica del Pueblo Clinical health services, mental health and substance abuse programs, social services, HIV prevention and support groups primarily for low income people and the Latina/o community, including programming for trans people.